jwds1978/jwds1978.github.io/_posts/2017-05-04-all-sorts-of-fucked-up.md

       with is to leave with me.&nbsp; I'm not a fucking addict, am not there by court order, nor for some addictions counselling shit.&nbsp; I need a bed to sleep at night for a few days &#8212; nothing more and nothing less.<br />
       &nbsp;<br />
-      Being a gimp, it's rather unreasonable of them, to expect me to travel back-and-forth to their building several times each day in order to get my pills.&nbsp; I have a difficult enough time, getting around in general&hellip;&nbsp; Given my current health condition(s), exacerbated by street-living and the stress and shit that goes along with it, mobility is fast becoming all but impossible for me.&nbsp; I soldier-on, pushing through it though, as I have no other transportation at the moment; giving me no other alternative.<br />
+      Being a gimp, it's rather unreasonable of them, to expect for me to travel back-and-forth to their building several times each day in order to get my pills.&nbsp; I have a difficult enough time, getting around, in general&hellip;&nbsp; Given my current health condition(s), exacerbated by street-living and the stress and shit that goes along with it, mobility is fast becoming all but impossible for me.&nbsp; I soldier-on, pushing through it though, as I have no other transportation at the moment; giving me no other alternative.<br />
       &nbsp;<br />